 Ventilation is one of the first things you need to prioritize when cooking.
 Frying foods in oil and cooking fatty pieces of meat tend to produce lots of smoke, so you need to make sure that your kitchen has adequate ventilation for redirecting smoke and replacing the air.
 You’ll also have a much easier time cooking, as smoke can obstruct your vision and cause difficulty in breathing.

 If you haven’t done so yet, invest in appliances that help eliminate cooking smoke.
 You can explore options on the internet and buy range hood online, preferably one that can handle thick smoke from stovetops.
-If your place permits it, consider installing an exhaust fan or opening the doors and windows to let the air out while you cook.
+Another option that is multipurpose is buying an over the range microwave.
+It’ll free up precious counter space and is a good way to consolidate your appliances.
+Just like any other appliance there’s many sizes and styles to choose from.

 Mind Your Smoke Points

-As mentioned above, oils are often the cause of the unsavory smoke you experience while cooking.
-However, this doesn’t mean that you should ban this ingredient from your kitchen.
-Cooking oils have varying levels of smoke points, or the temperature at which oil or fat starts to smoke until it burns.
-Making sure that you use the right type of oil can reduce the amount of smoke that is produced when it is heated.
+Did you know that cooking oils have varying levels of smoke points?
+This is the temperature at which oil or fat starts to smoke until it burns.
+Making sure that you use the right type of oil for what you’re cooking can reduce the amount of smoke that is produced when it is heated.

 Avoid Overheating